Gingen an der Fils

-Gingen an der Fils is a municipality in the district of Göppingen in Baden-Württemberg, Germany.
+Gingen an der Fils (/de/, lit.
+'Gingen on the Fils') is a municipality in the district of Göppingen in Baden-Württemberg, Germany.

 Geography

 The municipality (Gemeinde) of Gingen an der Fils is found in the district of Göppingen, in Baden-Württemberg, one of the 16 States of the Federal Republic of Germany.
 Gingen is physically located in the valley of the Fils, up to the hills of the Filsalb, in the central foothills of the Swabian Jura.
 Elevation above sea level in the municipal area ranges from a high of 701 m Normalnull (NN) to a low of 385 m NN.

 Gingen an der Fils includes the hamlet of Grünenberg as well as the ghost town Marrbach.